The Suffering Servant

 Liturgies of Death.

 The piteous descriptions of slaughter in the second part of the psalm (verses 12 to 18) are intended to evoke indignation at the cruelty suffered by the speaker.
 Besides the opening line of the psalm (“My God, my God, why have you forsaken me?”), this description of physical death has the closest ties with the Passion narratives in the Gospels.
+(The mocking of verses 6-8 is also echoed in the Passion Narratives, where the mocking is emphasized more than the suffering.)

 This passage presents a single sustained metaphor – which is then repeated.
 It is that of a hunted animal, probably the “Deer of the Dawn” referred to in the title prefixed to the psalm.
 This beautiful wild animal is assaulted by enemies all around, bulls, lions, and dogs.